KlevisMema/SafeShare/README.md

 - Penalties for choices that compromise security.

 ## 2. System Characteristics
-The system follows a client/server architecture with specific roles for users and the server.
+The system follows a client/server architecture with specific user and server roles.
 Key tasks include user registration, authentication, and various operations for authenticated users.

 ### Server
 - Not a trusted entity.